jrochkind/rails_stackview/README.md

 It is up to you to fill this table with call number data.
-If you use [traject](https://github.com/traject/traject) to index MARC to Solr, you can look at this example of how I handle creating the stackview_call_numbers table at the same time I do my Solr indexing.
-(TODO)
+If you use [traject](https://github.com/traject/traject) to index MARC to Solr, you can look at [this example of how I handle creating the stackview_call_numbers table at the same time I do my Solr indexing](./docs/traject-indexing.example.rb)

 Here are the elements of the `stackview_call_numbers` table: